GiacomelliGianluca/Shrinkage_Impact_DeePC/README.md

 # On the impact of shrinkage in DeePC for Piecewise Affine Systems

-Matlab implementation of data-driven control strategies as described in "Paper Title."
+Matlab implementation of data-driven control strategies as described in the article "On the impact of shrinkage in DeePC for Piecewise Affine Systems."

 ## Prerequisites